iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 Abstract
 --------

-This GEP explains the DAG-based computational backend for GETTSIM
+This GEP explains the DAG-based computational backend for GETTSIM.

 Motivation